girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Lists/Readme.md

 <br>
 <br>

-However, we can also position these markers or bullet points inside of the list item's display boxes using the ***list-style-position*** property along with the value inside.
+However, you can also position these markers or bullet points inside of the list item's display boxes using the ***list-style-position*** property along with the value inside.
 <br>
 <br>